microsoft/pxt-adafruit/docs/lessons/game-of-chance.md

 # game of chance blocks lesson

-create an answering machine on the BBC micro:bit
+create an answering machine on the @boardname@

 ## Topic